 Hypercalcemia, from any cause, may increase risk.

-Multiple viral infections can lead to pancreatitis including: coxsackie, hepatitis B, cytomegalovirus (CMV), varicella-zoster, herpes simplex, and HIV.
+Multiple viral infections, including coxsackie, hepatitis B, cytomegalovirus (CMV), varicella-zoster, herpes simplex, and HIV, can lead to pancreatitis.

 A wide array of medications increase risk and include, but are not limited to, metronidazole, tetracycline, diuretics, 5-ASA, azathioprine, NSAIDs, salicylates, calcium, estrogen.